margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 where the soil is thick
 and knows her story
 and leaves room for all to grow in their own way.

+# Stars Twinkling At Each Other ##
+Stars twinkling at each other
+Showing each other their light
+Sharing the light with all the other stars
+In the universal dance in the night sky
+My love for you is like a star twinkling and winking at another star In a universal dance of liberty and peace

 ## Healing from Weird Words ##